 Recorded for Genesis Camp 2015, this talk and screencast is a quick run-through of a CSS (Sass) pre-processor workflow combining the Bourbon, Neat, Bitters and Refills front-end CSS framework with WordPress and Genesis.

 28. David Decker – Globalize it!

-I want to share my experiences from the last five years what it means to make themes and plugins translateable, to actually translate (English to German in my case) and to communicate the whole thing with clients and end users.
-And I also talk about some key experiences with multilingual web sites.
-So there will be take-aways for developers as well as translators and also end users. – David Decker
+I want to share my experiences from the last five years what it means to make themes and plugins translatable, to actually translate (English to German in my case) and to communicate the whole thing with clients and end-users.
+And I also talk about some key experiences with multilingual websites.
+So there will be takeaways for developers as well as translators and also end-users. – David Decker

 29. Panel – Selling Maintenance Plans

 Panel discussion from Jurgen Strauss, Scott Ellis and Ryan Townly

 30. Mike Hemberger – Client-Proofing Your Site with Metaboxes and Fields

 Mike Hemberger's session on Client-Proofing Your Site with Metaboxes and Fields.